 It Takes Failure

-If we know anything for sure it’s this: if you GIVE UP, you will NEVER reach your running goals.
+If we know anything for sure it’s this: if you GIVE UP, you will NEVER run longer distances.
 If running becomes too stressful, if it becomes too painful, or too tiring, the finish line will never come.